cooljeanius/A_New_Order/README_egallager_mods.txt

  - general copyediting of text (it's mostly pretty well-written for a work authored by a non-native English speaker, but there's a lot of text, and typos slip thru...)
+ - ensuring all calls to {MESSAGE} use the CAPTION_TEXT parameter when relevant

 Anyways, here are my per-scenario notes: